ryanspletzer/ryanspletzer.github.io/_posts/2023-04-16-getting-burned.md

 Fast forward to the year 2023, and Google Glass in all its variations is now discontinued.
 I still have my device in a drawer somewhere to show to future generations.
 Maybe it will make the rounds at _Antiques Roadshow_ one day.

-The warnings signs were there: you only need talk to some veteran technologists in the industry and they will be quick to enlighten you with tales regarding [VRML](https://en.wikipedia.org/wiki/VRML) and other early attempts at VR, AR and overall XR (extended reality).

-It's one thing for a software product to be discontinued, since the barrier to entry is often low, and the barrier to exit is usually similarly low.
-But the experience of a hardware product being discontinued, especially one you paid money for, tends to stick with you more.

 While I feel XR has very viable real-world applications (beyond gaming), the broader point and lesson that I carry with me from being an early adopter of it and other emergent technologies is this: retain a healthy skepticism.